-In addition to easier underwriting guidelines, what differentiates a Qualified Mortgage and a Non-Qualified Mortgage are the following non-qm features.
-Interest-Only, 40-year amortization, alternative income documentation as well as reduced employment seasoning requirements, and alternate of Verification of Employment (VOE) guidelines, 55% debt to income ratio (DTI).
+In addition to easier underwriting guidelines, what differentiates a Qualified Mortgage, and a Non-Qualified Mortgage are the following non-qm features: Interest-Only, 40-year amortization, alternative income documentation as well as reduced employment seasoning requirements, and alternate of Verification of Employment (VOE) guidelines, 55% debt to income ratio (DTI).
 QM lending DTI maxes out at 43%.
 Non-qm Automated Underwriter System (AUS) approvals now available.

 The Non-Qualified "Non-QM" mortgage industry loan program guidelines are ever evolving in the Non-QM mortgage market with good interest rates that come with reasonable approval conditions that make sense.

-If you're a self-employed borrower with fair to excellent credit, liquid reserves, and down payment, you should qualify for a mortgage loan This is why we have alternative income documentation programs: Bank Statement Loans, Stated Income, No Doc, Asset Depletion / Asset Utilization, Lite/Reduced Doc and other income documentation options.
+If you are a self-employed borrower with fair to excellent credit, liquid reserves, and down payment, you should qualify for a mortgage loan This is why we have alternative income documentation programs: Bank Statement Loans, Stated Income, No Doc, Asset Depletion / Asset Utilization, Lite/Reduced Doc and other income documentation options.
 Non-qm mortgage lending is leveling out the playing field for buying power between the self-employed and wage-earners.

 Home Finance Options

 People with excellent credit can often find better pricing from a mortgage broker.
 Many banks require that the borrower have excellent credit, six 12-month seasoned reserves, 20% and greater down payment, 2 years at the same employment.
 However, there are lenders out there that will approve a unique credit profile or a bad or not-so-good credit loan.
 And of course, we also have programs like the FHA loan and VA loans that will help you get approved.
-Just because one lender offers an FHA or VA loan denies you that you can't get approved under the same loan under a different broker; different brokers have different lenders that do the same kind of loan.
+Just because one lender offers an FHA or VA loan denies you that you cannot get approved under the same loan under a different broker; different brokers have different lenders that do the same kind of loan.

 When getting pre-qualified and approved for a home loan, you may want to speak with a mortgage broker.
 Mortgage brokers have access to hundreds of lenders as well as information about various types of programs that may be helpful to you.